 U.S. Department of Justice National Sex Offender Public Website – Raising Awareness about Sexual Abuse; Facts & Statistics

-U.S. National Library of Medicine (Article; July 2013) – Childhood Abuse and Inflammatory Responses to Daily Stressors
+Annals of Behavioral Medicine (Article; July 2013) – Childhood Abuse and Inflammatory Responses to Daily Stressors

 ~ Again, I am a layman.
 I do not hold any college degrees, nor mastery of knowledge.
 Please take what I say with a grain of salt.
 If curious, do your own research 😉 Validate my writings.
 Or challenge them.
 And ALWAYS feel free to consult with your physician.
 Always.
 Yours ~ Lisa